Check repository integrity

 # Check for unreachable objects that might help recovery

-git fsck --unreachable --no-reflogsThis will report missing objects, dangling commits, and other integrity issues.
-Note the error messages—they'll guide your recovery approach.
+git fsck --unreachable --no-reflogsThis reports missing objects, dangling commits, and other integrity issues.
+Note the error messages — they guide your recovery approach.
+Also inspect what HEAD currently points to, since an empty or garbage value is a common cause:

-If you have a remote repository, fetching often resolves the issue by downloading missing objects:
+If you have a remote repository, fetching often resolves the issue by re-downloading missing objects:

 # Fetch all branches from origin